 Guidance for funding the improvements outlined in this document is provided in OWASA's Financial Management Policy.
-OWASA's capital improvement costs are funded mostly through revenue received from customers, however opportunities for federal or state grants are becoming more widely available.
-Where possible, OWASA pursues grant funding and/or low- or no-interest loans through state and federal revolving loan and grant programs.
+OWASA's capital improvement costs are funded mostly through revenue received from customers Where possible, OWASA pursues grant funding and/or low- or no-interest loans through state and federal revolving loan and grant programs.